iamjunedkhan/demo-repo/README.md

 ## Demo
 this is a Readme file.

+THis is line for 3rd commit.
-Adding a new line from the GitHub. and then adding another new line.
+and then adding another new line.